zachariaswik/FE405_Project/ImplementationTeams.md

     * Admin frontend / team lead(1)

 The backend team would consist of 4 devs.
 One for each service which directly communicates with the frontend, and two devs on the reportingService/ClassroomDB/MQ services.
-I would have a teamlead, and more senior, working on the MQ - as this service has a higher risk when in production.
+I would have the teamlead, being more senior, working on the MQ; as this service has a higher risk when in production.

 * Backend(4)
     * ClassRoomService (1)